-Miscellaneous- set up complete setting and batch control fields.
+Miscellaneous- set up complete setting, batch control fields and control on whether terms discounts calculated on freight and miscellaneous charges.

 The default value for the "Setup Complete?" field is "N".
 Changing the field to "Y" (indicating that A/P setup is complete) should be the last action you take in the entire setup process.
 Be certain you have completed all company, vendor, tax, and ledger account setup tasks.